Deaf or hard of hearing

 If your preferred language is not English but British Sign Language (BSL) or Signed Supported English (SSE), these aspects of study may be more time consuming.

-There are a range of study skills booklets available to students.
-If you're not already signed in, sign in to see them all including Studying when you are D/deaf which gives you more information on what to expect from Open University study.
+There are a range of study skills booklets available to students, including Studying when you are D/deaf which gives you more information on what to expect from study with The Open University (OU).

 Getting the right resources for you

-Make sure your student profile explains what you as an individual find difficult and the areas where you require support.
-Have a preliminary discussion with your tutor and request things that might help you.
+Have you told us your support needs?
+If not, you can see how to do this on Telling the OU about your disability.
+If you've already shared this information with us you'll be able to see it on your student profile.
+Make sure your student profile explains what you find difficult and the areas where you need support.
+Have a preliminary discussion with your tutor and ask for things that will help you.

-To check the accessible formats available on a module go to the module website from StudentHome and look under the Resources heading for a link to Downloads.
-(You could also look up your module in the online prospectus).
+To check the accessible formats available on a module go to your module website and look under the Resources section for a link to Downloads.
+You can also check the accessibility statement for your module in the online prospectus.

 Communicating with other people